vortex-exoplanet/VIP/README.rst

   $ python setup.py install

+Note: if installing from a brand new conda environment, you may need to run this command twice.

 Using Git
 ^^^^^^^^^
 If you want to benefit from the ``git`` functionalities, you need to clone the